 Finally, agencies can develop and deploy unbranded content much faster than branded content.
-Branded content has to jump through the normal internal approval hurdles with medical, legal and regulatory review.
-It's not unusual for branded content to takes weeks—even months—to get approved.
+Branded content must jump through the normal internal approval hurdles with medical, legal and regulatory review.
+It’s not unusual for branded content to takes weeks—even months—to get approved.
 This makes it very difficult for a brand to refresh its content on its websites on a frequent basis.

 But unbranded content marketing opens up a whole new world of content creation opportunities.
 A commitment to content marketing can lead to new and valuable interactions with both physicians and patients.
 For marketers, this is now a critical part of value-based care.

 Since mid-March, biopharma marketers have scrambled to balance the need to protect their employees, especially their field sales force, while maintaining some semblance of relevant share of voice in the market.Read more